KubaPro010/fm95/README.md

 ## Other Apps

-FM95 also includes some other apps, such as chimer95 which generates GTS tones each half hour, and dcf95 which creates a DCF77 compatible signal, and vban95 now which is a buffered VBAN receiver
+FM95 also includes some other apps, such as chimer95 which generates GTS tones each half hour, and dcf95 which creates a DCF77 compatible signal, and vban95 now which is a buffered VBAN receiver.
+And now also SCA generation was moved to sca95 from fm95!

-## FM95 Calibration

-FM95 features a calibration mode `-V` which instead of outputing the MPX just outputs a 400 hz tone, use that tone to match the deviation on your transmitter

 ## Usage of other projects